saxenism/solana-messaging-app/LEARN.md

 ![](img/7.png)

 This build creates a new folder in your project directory called, `target`.
 This `target` folder contains the `idl` directory, which would also contain the `idl` for our program.
-The `IDL` or Interface Description Language is very similar to ABI in Solidity and user for similar purposes, ie, for tests and front-end integrations.
+The `IDL` or Interface Description Language describes the instructions exposed by the contract and is very similar to ABI in Solidity and user for similar purposes, ie, for tests and front-end integrations.
 Next, we can move onto testing this program, so that we can get familiar with how testing is done in Anchor.
 Head to `tests/messengerapp.js`.
 Here, you'll see a test written in javascript to interact and test the default program.
 There are a lot of things in the test, that may not make sense to you right now, but stick around and we'll get to those shortly.
 The test would look something like this:

 ![](img/8.png)